Who We Are

 Dr. Morrissey is committed to public history's power to connect the university with public communities (both in Southern Arizona and beyond).
 Her most recent public history projects include the History Lab at the Arizona Historical Society and BorderHub (in collaboration with the UArizona Library).
 In her role on the Public History Collaborative Committee, she helps advise on local partnerships, digital initiatives, and fundraising.

-Photo of Professor Michelle Berry Michelle Berry
+Photo of Michelle Berry Michelle Berry

 Assistant Professor